freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-421-prime-factors-of-n151/index.md

 ---
-title: Problem 421: Prime factors of n15+1
+title: Prime factors of n15+1
 ---
 ## Problem 421: Prime factors of n15+1